keer707/Wrangle-WeRateDogs-Twitter/README.md

 > 3. Whats are the top 5 underrated and overrated breeds of dogs? (being underrated means got the low scores from WeRateDogs but got high retweet counts and vice versa)?

 ## Data Wrangling

+### Packages to install
+Can be installed via conda or pip,
+- pandas
+- NumPy
+- requests
+- tweepy
+- json

 ### Gather
 - Enhanced Twitter Archive data contains basic tweet data given by Udacity
 - Twitter API to gather retweet count and favorite count, which are notable columns
 - Image Predictions File, containing the predicted breeds of dogs given by Udacity

 #### Limitations:
-       - Enhanced archive data contains basic tweet data (tweet ID, timestamp, text, etc.) of their tweets as they stood on August 1, 2017.
+       Enhanced archive data contains basic tweet data (tweet ID, timestamp, text, etc.) of their tweets as they stood on August 1, 2017.

 ### Assess
 Assess data for: